-Mandy realizes that today’s just the first day of the week—it’s Monday!
-The thought that there’s an entire week of gruesome to and fro at work and an extensive workload, just because the organization has set up a target and is now falling short on it, is taking a toll on her.
-She’s tired and she’s burned out, but she hasn’t a clue why.
+Mandy realizes today’s just the first day of the week—Monday!
+Although she does not know why, she feels exhausted and burnt out.
+The thought that there’s an entire week of gruesome to and fro at work and an extensive workload, just because the organization has set up a target and is now falling short of it, is taking a toll on her.
 Her eyes constantly wander to her watch, subconsciously calculating the hours till she gets to leave for home.

-Mandy is demotivated and finds herself looking out to colleagues for a little shake-up in the routine.
+Here’s another victim to job burnout symptoms.
+Mandy is demotivated and looks out to colleagues for a little shake-up in the routine.
 “When will I ever get this done?” she exclaims, looking at her computer screen.
-Here’s another victim to job burnout symptoms.

-In this article, we’ll explore the world of such misery at work and what exactly is a job burnout, what causes it, and how can we identify and subsequently avoid job burnout symptoms for ourselves.
+In this article, we’ll explore the world of such misery at work and what exactly job burnout is, what causes it, and how we can identify and subsequently avoid job burnout symptoms for ourselves.

-Job burnout or occupational burnout happens to be a kind of psychological stress that you experience while at work.
-This high level of stress can find its roots in severe exhaustion pertaining to your physical, emotional, and mental self while at your workplace.
-Job burnout symptoms can also emerge from lack of motivation in the workplace and can lead the individual into a phase of extreme no-involvement, frustration, and high levels of cynicism.
+Job or occupational burnout is psychological stress you experience while at work.
+Severe exhaustion in one’s physical, emotional, and mental state at the workplace can be the root cause of this high stress level.
+Job burnout symptoms can also emerge from a lack of motivation in the workplace.
+They can lead the individual into extreme no-involvement, frustration, and high cynicism.

-This term was first coined in by Herbert Freudenberger, who studied and dived into understanding more about this human experience.
-His studies found that these situations of job burnout symptoms normally occur in human service and service professions that are locked onto routines and mass production.
-These make up for highly stressed work environments and they also demand a whole lot of emotional factors.
-Have a look at the following two definitions on job burnouts, sprouted by Herbert Freudenberger and other noted psychologists in the field.
+This term was first coined by Herbert Freudenberger, who studied and dived into understanding more about this human experience.
+His studies found that job burnout symptoms normally occur in human service and service professions locked onto routines and mass production.
+These makeup for highly stressed work environments, and they also demand a whole lot of emotional factors.
+Look at the following two definitions of job burnout, sprouted by Herbert Freudenberger and other noted psychologists.
 For them, job burnout symptoms can be defined as:

 “A state of fatigue or frustration brought about by devotion to a cause, way of life, or relationship that failed to produce the expected reward.”